midhunmanesh01-code/ai-study-assistant-agent/ai-study-assistant/README.md

 # AI Study Assistant Agent
 This project is a simple **AI Study Assistant Agent** designed as a capstone-style project inspired by the 5‑Day AI Agents Intensive (Google x Kaggle).
+By Midhun Manesh.
 It demonstrates key agent concepts:

 - Tool usage (planning, saving notes, searching notes, listing tasks)
 - Lightweight memory using JSON files
 - Simple agent loop that lets a model decide which tool to call
 - Clean Python structure that you can extend or plug into any LLM API

-> ⚠️ **Important:** This repo ships with a dummy LLM implementation.
-> To make it a real AI assistant, you only need to edit `llm.py` and plug in your preferred API (OpenAI, Gemini, etc.).

 ---